lingz/S3/README.md

+# Blaze Compatibility
+All client side code has been removed to integrate with Blaze.
+Please see original repo client file for an example of how to hook the client side manually.

 # Amazon S3 Uploader
 S3 provides a simple way of uploading files to the Amazon S3 service.
 This is useful for uploading images and files that you want accesible to the public.
 S3 is built on [Knox](https://github.com/LearnBoost/knox), a module that becomes available server-side after installing this package.